briatte/awesome-network-analysis/README.md

 ## Software

-> Several links in this section come from the [NetWiki Shared Code](http://netwiki.amath.unc.edu/SharedCode/SharedCode) page.
+> Several links in this section come from the [NetWiki Shared Code](http://netwiki.amath.unc.edu/SharedCode/SharedCode) page and from the [Software for Social Network Analysis](http://www.gmw.rug.nl/~huisman/sna/software.html) page by Mark Huisman and Marijtje A.J. van Duijn.
 Software-centric tutorials are listed below their program of choice: other tutorials are listed [in the next section](#tutorials).
 > See also the [Social Network Analysis Project Survey](https://docs.google.com/spreadsheets/d/1Xo-ehJatzmxMek6gPG0h-d7yRSuiO6_flViTQNMAku0/edit#gid=0) ([blog post](http://pudo.org/blog/2013/12/21/sna-survey.html)), an earlier attempt to chart social network analysis tools that links to many commercial platforms not included in this list, such as [Detective.io](http://www.detective.io/).
 > Also note that the Wikipedia English entry on [Social Network Analysis Software](https://en.wikipedia.org/wiki/Social_network_analysis_software) links to many commercial that are often very expensive, outdated, and far from being awesome by any reasonable standard.

+1. [ArcGIS Network Analyst](http://www.esri.com/software/arcgis/extensions/networkanalyst) - Network-based spatial analysis software for solving complex routing problems.
-1. [Cytoscape](http://www.cytoscape.org/) - Cross-platform Java program to build, analyze and visualize networks.
+-   [Cytoscape](http://www.cytoscape.org/) - Cross-platform Java program to build, analyze and visualize networks.
 Also a JavaScript library.
 -   [Discourse Network Analyzer (DNA)](http://www.philipleifeld.com/discourse-network-analyzer/discourse-network-analyzer-dna.html) - Qualitative content analysis tool with network export facilities, written in Java with R integration.
+-   [E-Net](https://sites.google.com/site/enetsoftware1/) - Windows program for ego network analysis.
 -   [Gephi](https://gephi.github.io/) - Cross-platform, free and open source tool for network visualization.
   -   [Practical Social Network Analysis With Gephi](http://derekgreene.com/gephitutorial/) (2014).
 -   [GLEAMviz Simulator](http://www.gleamviz.org/) - Cross-platform tool intended for the prediction of human epidemics.